Samaardi/Samaardi/README.md

 👀 I’m passionate about leveraging data to uncover insights that support well-informed decision-making.

-🌱 I'm currently enhancing my skills in data science, analytics, business intelligence, machine learning, cloud computing, and I'm eager to apply them in a professional environment.
+🌱 I'm currently enhancing my skills in data science, data analytics, machine learning, cloud computing, and I'm eager to apply them in a professional environment.

-💞️ I’m seeking a data analyst position where I can contribute to creating data-driven impact in a dynamic and growth-oriented company.
+💞️ I’m seeking a data analyst/data scientist position where I can contribute to creating data-driven impact in a dynamic and growth-oriented company.

 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/samaardi/)